-Talk to your doctor or pharmacist before taking Naprosyn EC if any of the following apply to you:
+Talk to your doctor or pharmacist before taking Naproxen Tablets if any of the following apply to you:

-- Asthma or allergies (like hayfever) or have had swelling of the face, lips, eyes or tongue in the past. - A feeling of weakness (perhaps because of an illness) or you are an older person. - Lumps in your nose (polyps) or you sneeze a lot or have a runny, blocked, or itchy nose (rhinitis). - Problems with your kidneys or liver. - Problems with the way that your blood clots. - Problems with the blood vessels (arteries) anywhere in your body. - Too much fat (lipid) in your blood (hyperlipidaemia). - An autoimmune condition, such as 'systemic lupus erythematosus' (SLE, causes joint pain, skin rashes and fever) and ulcerative colitis or Crohn's disease (conditions causing inflammation of the bowel, bowel pain, diarrhoea, vomiting and weight loss).
+Asthma or allergies (like hayfever) or have had swelling of the face, lips, eyes or tongue in the past

+A feeling of weakness (perhaps because of an illness) or you are an older person

+Lumps in your nose (polyps) or you sneeze a lot or have a runny, blocked, or itchy nose (rhinitis)

+Problems with your kidneys or liver

+Problems with the way that your blood clots

+Problems with the blood vessels (arteries) anywhere in your body

+- Problems with the blood vessels (anenes) with support body Too much fat (lipid) in your blood (hyperlipidaemia) An autoimmune condition, such as 'systemic lupus erythematosus' (SLE, causes joint pain, skin rashes and fever) and colitis or Crohn's disease (conditions causing inflammation of the bowel, bowel pain, diarrhoea, vomiting and weight loss) Heart trouble or high blood pressure Chicken pox or shingles.

-If any of the above apply to you, or if you are not sure, talk to your doctor or pharmacist before you take Naprosyn EC.
+If any of the above apply to you, or if you are not sure, talk to your doctor or pharmacist before you take Naproxen Tablets.